mercari/widebullet/SPEC.md

 ### POST /wbt

-Accepts a HTTP request based JSON-RPC.
+Accepts a HTTP request based JSON-RPC and proxies each converted HTTP request to a corresponding endpoint.

 The JSON below is a request-body example.